 These are the apps that I use on either my iMac or MacBook Pro.

-- Adobe Creative Cloud (primarily Photoshop and Illustrator)
+- Adobe Creative Cloud (primarily Photoshop, Illustrator, and XD)

 - Boxy for email.